Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 line vty
 ```

 In the config file above the AS number *64512* is used, which is reserved for private use.
-The Kubernetes master node and worker nodes are configured as *neighbor*, and the ip address of the routers interface in the Kubernets network (192.168.1.1) is used as router id.
+The Kubernetes master node and worker nodes are configured as *neighbor*.
+The ip address of the router's interface in the Kubernetes network (192.168.1.1) is used as router id.

-After the configuration above, the FRR daemon is started the `systemctl start frr` command and the command `vtysh -c 'show bgp summary'` showed the following output.
+After the configuration above is applied and the FRR daemon is started using the `systemctl start frr` command, the command `vtysh -c 'show bgp summary'` shows the following output.

 ```
 IPv4 Unicast Summary: